YOU ARE AT:Network InfrastructureAST SpaceMobile to launch BlueBird 7 in February

 A heavy deployment cadence: AST is on track to deploy 45-60 satellites by the end of this year, with launches planned every 1 to 2 months.

 AST SpaceMobile’s BlueBird 7 is set to launch end of February.
-The company announced this week that the satellite will lift off from the Launch Complex 36 at Cape Canaveral Space Force Station aboard a Bezos-backed Blue Origin’s New Glenn launch vehicle.
+The company announced this week that the satellites will lift off from the Launch Complex 36 at Cape Canaveral Space Force Station aboard a Bezos-backed Blue Origin’s New Glenn launch vehicle.

 “This launch advances our mission to bring space-based cellular broadband connectivity to everyday smartphones as we progress towards launching commercial services in 2026,” President, Scott Wisniewski, said in a statement.